 Light Saturation Curves of the Apparent Electron Transport Rate

-A major application of PAM-2500 fluorometers in ecophysiology consists in the fast and reliable analysis of the photosynthetic performance of plants.
+A major application of PAM-2500 fluorometers in ecophysiology is the fast and reliable analysis of the photosynthetic performance of plants.

 Two important parameters for characterizing photosynthesis are the maximum quantum yield for whole chain electron transport (“alpha”, at low light intensities) and the maximum electron transport capacity (“ETRmax”, at light saturation).